Free complement method with Gaussian expanded complements: hierarchical decontraction to mitigate the exponential wall before selection: Numerical results and discussions

 As presented in Table \ref{tab4}, $37/55 \approx 67 \% $ complement functions are left after the energy-based selection without the presence of any $g$ function.
 With the geminal $g$ function, $21/51 \approx 42 \%$ complement function left.
 This is lower than the from the initial wavefunction.

-Furthermore, according to Figure \ref{fig1}, fewer $\{ \alpha_1, \alpha_2 \}$ exponents after the energy-based selection compared with the overlap selection exponents at $n_1=0, n_2=0, n_{12}=1$ level.
+Furthermore, according to Figure \ref{fig1}, fewer $\{ \alpha_1, \alpha_2 \}$ exponents after the energy-based selection compared with the overlap selection exponents from $n_1=0, n_2=0, n_{12}=1$ in expression \eqref{cf_form}.
 In the present hierarchical decontraction approach, this level introduced loops over the contracted Gaussians and geminal functions.
-This suggests a smaller number $n\G$ compared to $n_1=0, n_2=0, n_{12}=0$ level would be necessary to achieve a certain level of accuracy.
+This suggests a smaller number $n_\G$ compared to $n_1=0, n_2=0, n_{12}=0$ in expression \eqref{cf_form} would be necessary to achieve a certain level of accuracy.
 The reason may be attributed to the repulsive character of the electron-electron cusp condition \cite{kato1957eigenfunctions,pack1966cusp} and hence less energy contribution \cite{nakatsuji2020solving}.
 A reduction of prefactor may be anticipated for multi-electron interaction terms, e.g., 8-fold loops mentioned in Subsection \ref{slater_initial}.

-Notice at $n_1 = 1, n_2 = 0, n_{12} =0 $ level, all complement functions are screened out by the overlap selection.
+Notice at $n_1 = 1, n_2 = 0, n_{12} =0 $ in expression \eqref{cf_form}, all complement functions are screened out by the overlap selection.
 This may due to $\gamma_1 = 0.3125$ \cite{nakatsuji2022accurate} is a relatively small number.
-At $n_1 = 2, n_2 = 0, n_{12} =0 $ level with the same initial wavefunction and $g$ functions in Table \ref{tab4}, 26 complement functions would be left after the overlap selection.
+At the level $n=2$, from $n_1 = 2, n_2 = 0, n_{12} =0 $ level with the same initial wavefunction, $g$ functions, and $n_\G=10$ in Table \ref{tab4}, 26 complement functions would be left after the overlap selection.